History of the New York Giants (1979–1993): 1986: Super Bowl champions

 The Giants entered the 1986 season as one of the favorites to win the Super Bowl.
-They had their first test in the opening week Monday Night Football game against the defending Eastern Division champion Dallas Cowboys.
+They had their first test in the opening week Monday Night Football game against the defending NFC East champion Dallas Cowboys.
 They lost 31–28 at Texas Stadium, when Herschel Walker scored on a 10 yard run with 76 seconds left.
 The Giants, however, won their next five in a row and 14 of their last 15, to finish the season 14–2.

 The turning point of the season came in a game against the Minnesota Vikings in November.
 Trailing Minnesota 20–19 late in the fourth quarter in the Metrodome, Phil Simms completed a desperate fourth and 17 pass to Bobby Johnson for a first down.
 The completion led to Raúl Allegre's fifth field goal and an important Giants victory.
 The following week, veteran defensive end George Martin intercepted a pass from Denver Broncos quarterback John Elway and returned it 78 yards for a touchdown.
 Then in the final two minutes of the game, Simms hit fan–favorite Phil McConkey for a 46-yard pass.
 This led to another game-winning kick from Allegre as the Giants defeated Denver 19-16.
 In a Monday night encounter at San Francisco the next week, the Giants overcame a 17–0 halftime deficit to Joe Montana's 49ers en route to a 21–17 victory.

 In the win, Simms threw for nearly 400 yards and wide receiver Stacy Robinson made an acrobatic catch at the goalline to set up the winning touchdown.
 Another important play also occurred during that Monday Night Football game.
 Here is a description of the play taken from a Monday Night Football broadcast in 2005: "On Dec.
 1 1986, New York Giants tight end Mark Bavaro cements his reputation as one of the toughest men in the NFL.
 With the Giants trailing, Bavaro catches an innocent pass from Phil Simms over the middle.
 It takes nearly seven 49ers defenders to finally drag him down, some of which are carried for almost 20 yards, including future Hall of Famer Ronnie Lott.
 Bavaro's inspiring play jump starts the Giants, who win the game and eventually the Super Bowl."

 The defense set the tone for these Giants, allowing only 236 points, second fewest in the NFL.
 Lawrence Taylor was the standard bearer, and set a single–season team record with 20.5 sacks.
 In addition to winning an unprecedented third Defensive Player of the Year Award, Taylor was named NFL MVP by the Associated Press, becoming only the second defensive player to win the award.